GenieFramework/Genie.jl/docs/2--Installing_Genie.md

 pkg> add Genie#master
 ```

-You can allso install Genie from Julia's registry, though chances are this won't be the newest version:
+You can also install Genie from Julia's registry, though chances are this won't be the newest version:

 ```julia
 pkg> add Genie